guikarai/LinuxONE-ECC/ecc-lab.md

-# Welcome in Step 3 about Monitoring RSA pubic key activities
+# Welcome in Step 3 about monitoring ECC public key acticity performance.

 ## Agenda of this Step 3 is the following:
 1. Overview of the lab content